Justice For Ryan - Ryan's Law

 Justice For Ryan - Ryan’s Law.....

-We are demanding a change in our Criminal Justice System to allow the right for victim’s families in serious crime cases to challenge and appeal serious “perverse” jury verdicts after acquittal.
+We are demanding a change in our Criminal Justice System to allow the right for victim’s families in serious crime cases to challenge and appeal serious “perverse” jury acquittal verdicts.
 That is one that went against the law or against the evidence or which “no reasonable jury could have come to”

-Sadly, our Ryan was brutally taken away from us in the early hours of Sunday 6th August 2017 due to being fatally stabbed to death in Chicago’s nightclub in Stourbridge.
+Sadly, our Ryan was brutally taken away from us in the early hours of Sunday 6th August 2017 due to being fatally stabbed to death inside Chicago’s nightclub in Stourbridge.

 Ryan was just aged 24 with his whole life ahead of him.
 Those who knew Ryan will know he was one of the kindest, loving, genuine and happiest of people you could ever wish to meet.
 He loved and lived life for his family and his friends.